 If you want to assume that the businesses cannot control the price of their products, any increase in utility costs could show a loss in profit.
 It might even be enough to shutter some businesses altogether.
 More likely, however, they will just raise the price of their products to offset the higher bills.

-- Sector 522 - State government electric utilities
+- Industry 530 - State government electric utilities

 Governments can be affected negatively by increased utility costs, as well.
 More money being spent on electricity, for example, decreases the overall budget and might lead to program cuts or elimination.
 Often this is just in the short-run, however, as increased costs will likely be passed onto the consumer.